SevlaMare/wallet/README.md

 # WalletGroup
-> A app where you can manager your personal cash flow
+> A app where you can manager your personal cash flow.

 ![screenshot](docs/screenshot.png)